MetPX/sarracenia/doc/design/design.rst

  - There are no proxies, no systems in the extranet are given exceptional permissions to initiate inbound connections.
 File storage protocols etc... are completely isolated between them.
-There are no file systems available from OperationsOZ to CollabXRZ
+There are no file systems that cross network zone boundaries.

  - One method of improving service reliability is to use internal services for internal use and reserve public facing services for external users.
 Isolated services on the inside